Lynux2142/dot/README.md

 - 'Space' to reset
 - 'Escape' to quit the program

-## To start dot on Raspberry start up
+## How to start dot on Raspberry start up
 Create a file 'dot.desktop' in /etc/xdg/autostart/ as root

 And copy the code below inside the file